moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

 .. image:: setup_assistant_start.png

-* Click on the browse button and navigate to the *panda_arm.urdf.xacro* file installed when you installed the Franka package above.
-(This file gets installed in ``/opt/ros/noetic/share/franka_description/robots/panda_arm.urdf.xacro`` on Ubuntu with ROS Noetic) Choose that file.
+* Click on the browse button and navigate to the ``.urdf`` file of your robot.

-* Now add **hand:=true** as the *optional xacro arguments and then click *Load Files*.
+  MoveIt Setup Assistant supports both, plain ``.urdf`` files as well as ``.urdf.xacro`` files that require the `xacro <http://wiki.ros.org/xacro>`_ pre-processor to generate the final URDF.

+  For the Panda robot, the file is called ``panda_arm.urdf.xacro`` provided by the ``franka_description`` package, located in ``/opt/ros/noetic/share/franka_description/robots/panda_arm.urdf.xacro`` when installed from the ROS Noetic package repository as done above.

+* Optionally, enter xacro commandline parameters to steer the URDF generation process.
+  For the Panda, you should add **hand:=true** to enable creation of both arm *and* hand.

-  The Setup Assistant will load the files (this might take a few seconds) and present you with this screen:
+* Finally, click *Load Files*.
+The Setup Assistant will load the files (this might take a few seconds) and present you with this screen, showing the robot in a default pose with all joints at the center of their range:

 .. image:: setup_assistant_panda_100.png
    :width: 700px